joey-qytyku/OS-90-fixed/docs/Memory2.md

 * Reserving and releasing virtual memory regions
 * Virtual memory with disk and uncommitted RAM backing
 * Emulating framebuffers through virtual MMIO
-* Complete compatibility with DPMI 0.9 and 1.0 memory functions
+* Complete compatibility with DPMI 0.9 and some 1.0 memory functions

 # Terminology